Finbuckle/Finbuckle.MultiTenant/docs/Identity.md

 If not deriving from `MultiTenantIdentityDbContext` make sure to implement `IMultiTenantDbContext` and call the appropriate extension methods as described in [Data Isolation with Entity Framework Core](EFCore).
 In this case it is required that base class `OnModelCreating` method is called **before** any multitenant extension methods.

 ## Caveats
-Internally Finbuckle.MultiTenant's EFCore funtionality relies on a global query filter.
+Internally Finbuckle.MultiTenant's EFCore functionality relies on a global query filter.
 Calling the `Find` method on an `DBSet<T>` bypasses this filter thus any place Identity uses this method internally is not filtered by multitenant.

-Due to this limitation the Idenity method `UserManager<TUser>.FindByIdAsync` will bypass the filter and search across all tenants in the database.
-The `IdentityUser` class uses a GUID for the user id so there is negligable risk of data spillover, however a different implementation of `IdentityUser<TKey>` will need to ensure global uniqueness for the user id.
+Due to this limitation the Identity method `UserManager<TUser>.FindByIdAsync` will bypass the filter and search across all tenants in the database.
+The `IdentityUser` class uses a GUID for the user id so there is negligible risk of data spillover, however a different implementation of `IdentityUser<TKey>` will need to ensure global uniqueness for the user id.

 ## Identity Options
 Identity options can be configured for the `IdentityOptions` class as described in (Per-Tenant Options).
-Any option that internally relies on `UserManager<TUser>.FindByIdAsync` may be problematic as describeed above.
+Any option that internally relies on `UserManager<TUser>.FindByIdAsync` may be problematic as described above.
 If in doubt check the Identity source code to be sure.

 The Identity option to require a unique email address per user will require email addresses be unique only within the current tenant, i.e. per-tenant options are not required for this.